PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 cluster requires an explicit callback.
 The focused plus architecture suite passed 252 tests and all 11 TensorFlow-import-blocked tests passed.
 No pull request was created, reopened, or updated.

+That sequence is now implemented in `passes/terminal_slice_concat_recovery_orchestration.py` with a frozen ModelIR/layout/diagnostics context, fourteen stable IDs, thirteen direct owner imports, and one explicit lowerer-local callback.
+The historical helper, both top-level outer calls, and their distinct neighbors remain unchanged as a four-line delegate.
+Focused and architecture contracts preserve exact arguments, callback identity, order, and invocation totals.
+The 867-test related family, 32 core smoke tests, and all 11 TensorFlow-import-blocked tests pass.
+No public API, artifact, dependency, runtime order, or TensorFlow boundary changed, and no pull request was created, reopened, or updated.